Hippest Hippos Snorkelling Birthday Shaker Card TTT 172

 4. Have FUN!

-Enjoy your day; I'm spending the day at my mother-in-law's building flat-pack furniture today - wish me luck!
+Enjoy your day; we have no plans so will be spending it enjoying the start of the half-term break.
 I'll be back tomorrow with another project.
 Until then, happy stampin'!

 Stampin' Up!
 Supplies Used: